Ritesh2126/Hospital_Assignment/README.md

 	3. Database Insallation

-	   * Download the database SQL file from the `database` folder and run this file one by one.
+	   * Download the database SQL file from the `database` folder in ths sequence of

+	   		1. hospital_database.sql
+			2. hospital_table_hospitals.sql
+			3. hospital_table_patient.sql
+			4. hospital_table_psychiatrists.sql
+			5. hospital_extra.sql

+	    And run this file one by one.

 	   * Then Set up your MySQL database and update the connection details in index.js.